cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Research Perspectives: A Summary

-Research on network digital twin has just started.
-This document presents an overview of the network digital twin concepts and reference architecture.
-As digital twin technology develops, further investigation of network digital twin scenarios, requirements, architecture, and key enabling technologies should be investigated by the industry to accelerate the implementation and deployment of digital twin network.
+Research on Network Digital Twin has just started.
+This document presents an overview of the Network Digital Twin concepts and reference architecture.
+As digital twin technology develops, further investigation of Network Digital Twin scenarios, requirements, architecture, and key enabling technologies should be investigated by the industry to accelerate the implementation and deployment of digital twin network.